White grapeSommo grape guide

 The Original Wine Grape

 Muscat is not one grape but an ancient family of varieties, likely among the first ever cultivated for winemaking.
-What unites them all is an unmistakable grapey aroma — Muscat is the rare wine grape that actually smells like fresh grapes.
+Archaeological and DNA evidence suggests the Muscat family dates back at least 4,000 years, with origins in the eastern Mediterranean and modern-day Iran.
+What unites them all is an unmistakable grapey aroma.
+Muscat is the rare wine grape that actually smells like fresh grapes.
 From feather-light Moscato d’Asti to fortified Muscat de Beaumes-de-Venise, this family produces an astonishing range of styles.

 Tasting Muscat

-• Secondary: Rose water, musk, honey, lime zest
+• Secondary: Rose water, musk, honey, lime zest, mandarin peel

 On the Palate